Symmetry, Unimodality, and Lefschetz Properties for Graded Modules: Introduction

 \section{Introduction}

-Let $\mbk$ be an algebraically closed field and $S$ the polynomial ring $\mbk[x_1,\ldots, x_r]$ with standard grading and irrelevant maximal ideal $\mfm = (x_1,\ldots, x_r)$.
-All $S$-modules considered are finitely generated.
-We begin with the following.
+We let $\mbk$ be an algebraically closed field, and $S$ the polynomial ring $\mbk[x_1,\ldots, x_r]$ with standard grading and homogeneous maximal ideal $\mfm = (x_1,\ldots, x_r)$.
+All $S$-modules considered are finitely generated, in particular, if a finitely generated $S$-module is Artinian, then it has finite length.
+We begin with the following definition.

-\begin{definition} If $N$ is a graded Artinian $S$-module, we say that \textit{$N$ has the Weak Lefschetz Property} if there is a general linear form $\ell \in S_1$ such that the $\mbk$-linear map $\times \ell: N_j\ra N_{j+1}$ has maximal rank for all $j$.
+\begin{definition} If $N$ is a graded Artinian $S$-module, we say that \textbf{$N$ has the Weak Lefschetz Property} (\textbf{WLP)} if there is a general linear form $\ell \in S_1$ such that the $\mbk$-linear map $\times \ell: N_j\ra N_{j+1}$ has maximal rank for all $j$. \end{definition}